 The sun is at its strongest now that we’re in the throes of UV Safety Month, and according to the U.S. Department of Health & Human Services (HHS), “the need to protect your skin from the sun has become very clear over the years, supported by several studies linking overexposure to the sun with skin cancer.”

 In the "What's Your UV IQ?" article, the HHS wrote: “The harmful ultraviolet rays from both the sun and indoor tanning sunlamps can cause many other complications besides skin cancer - such as eye problems, a weakened immune system, age spots, wrinkles, and leathery skin.”

 We all know the skin is our body's largest organ and that it protects against heat, sunlight, injury, and infection.
 But jeepers creepers, how about those peepers?

-If Not Protected, 99% of UV Radiation is Absorbed by the Fronts of Your Eyes
+If Unprotected, Most UV Radiation is Absorbed by Fronts of the Eyes

 According to an Environmental Health report, as well as skin damage, “UV rays can also damage the eyes as more than 99% of UV radiation is absorbed by the front of the eyes.
 Corneal damage, cataracts, and macular degeneration are all possible chronic effects from UV exposure and can ultimately lead to blindness.”

 We talk a lot about melanoma on the skin, but did you also know it can also develop within the eye?
 The report states, “Intraocular melanomas are a common ocular malignancy.
 These melanomas originate in the uveal melanocytes, which are found the iris, ciliary body, and choroids of the eye.
 The annual age-adjusted incidence of non-skin melanomas is 0.7 per 100,000 persons in the U.S."